We love the Glock 43. But, like any firearm, you also need a holster to carry it in.

 So instead, I’m going to give you some advice.

-Then, before relying on your holster of choice for EDC, make sure that you spend plenty of time drilling with it.
+Then, before relying on your holster of choice for EDC, make sure that you spend plenty of time training with it.
 Learn all the little tricks to it and establish muscle memory so that you know that you can quickly and easily get to your weapon when you really need to.

 14 Leave a Reply